vic/clap-nix/README.md

 - Options are specified by virtue of Nix `lib.mkOption` and `lib.types`.
-  Meaning your options can provide defaults, value coercions, aggregation or be compositions of different types.
+  Meaning your options can provide defaults, value coercions, aggregation or a composition of different types.

-- Leverages the power of `lib.evalModules` so you can define option aliases (eg, `-h` and `--help` having the same value) or define your own config by providing custom Nix modules and using `lib.mkIf` and friends.
+- Leverages the power of `lib.evalModules` so you can define option aliases (eg, `-h` and `--help` having the same value) or define your own config by providing custom Nix modules and use `lib.mkIf` and friends.

 - Supports typed positional arguments on each command.